-“I am proud of the work I have done here,” she says.
+“I am proud of my work here,” she says.
 “When I walk down the street, mothers tell their children that I helped bring them into the world.
 That is a good feeling.”
-Daw Ja Ring’s role as a village birth attendant is a common one in a country where at least 75% of births continue to take place in the home.
+Daw Ja Ring’s role as a village birth attendant is common in a country where at least 75% of births continue to occur in the home.
 The reality for the great majority of mothers-to-be in Myanmar is that health facility-based births continue to remain out of reach.

 In 1992, at the age of 18, Daw Ja Ring was called to her first birth.
 She wasn’t nervous because she had just completed a short training with the Myanmar Red Cross and thought she was fully prepared.

-Trained and equipped with the support of Community Partners International (CPI), Daw Ja Ring uses Clean Delivery Kits for the births that she attends.
+Trained and equipped with Community Partners International (CPI) support, Daw Ja Ring uses Clean Delivery Kits for the births she attends.
 The kits contain essential items that help keep the mother and baby free from infection during the birth.
 These include sterile gloves, soap, a sterile plastic sheet and swaddling cloth, and a sterile blade to cut the umbilical cord.

 With her established status and reputation in the community, Daw Ja Ring’s home has become an unofficial community clinic, with village residents coming to her with many different health needs.
 She is happy to help when she can.